 If you set the minimum size of a server pool to zero and your system experiences a demand surge, then Oracle Database QoS Management can recommend moving all the servers out of that server pool so that the server pool is at its minimum size.
 This results in the Performance Classes that use that server pool being completely starved of resources, and essentially being shut down.
 A server pool with a minimum size of zero should only host applications that are of low business criticalness and Performance Classes that are assigned a low rank in the Performance Policy.

-Implementing a recommendation makes the resource less available to other Performance Classes.
+Implementing a recommended action makes the resource less available to other Performance Classes.
 When generating recommendations, Oracle Database QoS Management evaluates the impact to system performance as a whole.
 If a possible recommendation for changing the allocation of resources provides a small improvement in the response time of one Performance Class, but results in a large decrease in the response time of another Performance Class, then Oracle Database QoS Management reports that the performance gain is too small, and the change is not recommended.

 Oracle Database QoS Management can issue recommendations that involve a negative impact to the performance of a Performance Class if: